 The ability to create a fire may be needed, and matches or lighters will prevent you from having to form sparks like a caveman.
 You will also use the matches to light candles.

 Candles will give you light to see when the lights are out, and the sun is down.
 They can also provide some level of heat.
 You should also keep a box of crayons near the candles.
 A single crayon can be lit on fire and will burn like a candle for about an hour.

 Blankets are one of those supplies you often don’t think about but will need.
-You should keep one to two large blankets in a sealed bagged.
-If you can use one of those vacuum sealed bags to save on space.
+You should keep one to two large blankets in a sealed bag.
+If you can use one of those vacuum-sealed bags to save on space.

 In the event of a water-based emergency (flood, hurricane, etc.), you may find that your daily use blankets are soaked or ruined.
 You should have a dry, spare blanket to use and ready to go.

 5. Dried Meats as Non Perishable Food for Emergency